 ConvaTec, a global medical products and technologies company includes a business intelligence solution in its commercial armoury and the CFO helps determine what data from the ERP and other sources gets analyzed.
 The CFO for the Asia Pacific region cross-references financial results with external data; such as the number of public and private hospitals in each region and the number of people who suffer from medical conditions such as diabetes and Crohn’s disease to correlate with its products.
 With this relevant information in the BI solution, ConvaTec can identify regional trends, determine market share, and respond to changes in government policy.
 A BI solution like Phocas allow them to add external sources of data to inform its broader Australian and New Zealand strategies.

 Adapting to new technology

-Dashboards help communicate results
+Financial dashboards help communicate results